syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/export-multiple-grids.md

 ## Same page

+PDF exporting provides support to export multiple grids on the same page.
 To export the grids on the same page, define `multipleExport.type` as `AppendToPage` in `exportProperties`.
 It also has an option to provide blank space between the grids.
 This blank space can be defined by using `multipleExport.blankSpace`.

 {% if page.publishingplatform == "typescript" %}